ballerina-platform/ballerina-distribution/examples/rest-binding-pattern-in-error-binding-pattern/rest_binding_pattern_in_error_binding_pattern.md

-# Rest Binding Pattern in Error Binding Pattern
+# Rest binding pattern in error binding pattern

 You can use the rest binding pattern (`...r`) to bind the detail mappings that are not explicitly bound in the error binding pattern.
 The type of the rest binding will be a `map` holding the fields that have not been matched.